 - The inability to maintain healthy relationships

-- Financial and employment problems as alcohol dependence takes over
+- Financial and employment problems as alcohol dependence take over

 - The inability to participate in social gatherings without the aid of alcohol